Tour code : BFF004

-After your breakfast at the hotel, we start our journey to Ancient Kingdoms of Bagan with a visit to Shwezigon Paya , a prototype of the Burma style of stupas and Gubyaukhyi Temple at Wetkyi-Inn which was built in the early 13th Century and repaired in 1468.
-The great colourful painting about the previous lives of the Buddha and the distinguished architecture make this temple an interesting site for a visit.
+In the morning we visit to Shwezigon Paya , a prototype of the Burma style of stupas and Gubyaukhyi Temple at Wetkyi-Inn , with the great colourful mural paintings of Buddha tales.
 Next we visit to the refined Htilominlo temple well known for its old mural, fine plaster carving and glazed sandstone decoration.
-Continue your visit at Ananda temple , a masterpiece of Mon architecture with four standing Buddhas and an adjacent brick monastery from the early Bagan era with well-preserved murals.
+Continue your visit at Ananda temple , the Buddhist temple houses four standing Buddhas, each one facing the cardinal direction of East, North, West and South.
 Proceed to the towering Thatbyinnyu Temple is the tallest in the complex, measuring 61m and take in Dhamayangyi Temple , the largest of all Bagan’s many temples.
-Enjoy sunset viewing on one of the most magnificent temple terrace.
 Overnight stay in Bagan.

 Breakfast at the hotel.
 We fly back to Yangon and transfer to the hotel for check-in.
 Today we have a chance to journey by circular train through Yangon city to experience local travel lifestyle.
 A ride on the Circular train will give you a unique perspective on daily life in the city and the area around it.
 And you can also see the scenery change from city to rural, and pass by ponds, villages and scenes of farm life.

-After arriving to the Railway station, we take a walk to bustling Bogyoke (Scotts) Market – one of famous markets where hundreds of gemstone, handicrafts, art, clothes and food stores are tucked in a maze of color.
+After arriving to the Railway station, we take a walk to Bogyoke (Scotts) Market , a major bazaar where you can find and buy hundreds of gemstone, handicrafts, art, clothes and local food stores.
 (Please note that the market is closed on Mondays and on public holidays.)
 We proceed to China Town where the Chinese community built their residences, clan associations, temples, offices and shops.
 Enjoy your nightlife with BBQ in China Town.
 Overnight stay in Yangon.